-Fig. 6. (a) Testing configuration for the joint torque measurement test, showing the joint angle measured and the weight loading.
+FIGURE 6. (a) Testing configuration for the joint torque measurement test, showing the joint angle measured and the weight loading.
 The attached weight provided a known force for determining the torque measurement capabilities of the Instrumented Hand. (b) Testing results showing the relationship between torque and joint angle with the 95% confidence interval possessing a width of .0104 N-m at the end of the ROM.
-The R value for the linear fit shown in red is 0.9416.
+The $R^2$ value for the linear fit shown in red is 0.9416.
 Also shown is the relationship for the spring in isolation based on manufacturer's specifications.

-Hand joints as well as from linear position transducers (LPTs) integrated in the SPAR Glove.
+transducers (LPTs) integrated in the SPAR Glove.
 Fig. 8(c), (d), and (e) show results from the index finger, middle finger, and thumb, respectively.
 The SPAR Glove was actuated to the lateral pinch pose three times at approximately 6-20 seconds, 27-40 seconds, and 47-58 seconds.
 These trials show the ROM of the SPAR Glove for this configuration and the performance of the distal sensing integrated into the glove.